evmcnb/quartz/content/full/Transient Ischemic Attack.md

 ![[z_attachments/Pasted image 20231004131846.png|450]]

-A score of 4+ indicates high risk of early [[Stroke]] and must be seen by specialist within 24hr
+A score of 4+ indicates high risk of early [[Full/Stroke]] and must be seen by specialist within 24hr